Niaev/devgrid-challenge/README.md

 ### Docker and docker-compose

-For the service to run on independent virtualized containers, [Docker CLI](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) are requires to run the application.
+For the service to run on independent virtualized containers, [Docker CLI](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) are required to run the application.

 ### Flask and uWSGI